rnldnkp/com.bbqguru.cyberq/README.md

-# com.bbqguru.cyberq
+# Introduction

+BBQ Guru CyberQ app for Homey

+Being a BBQ enthousiast I started working on my very first app the day after my Homey arrived.

+The idea is to create an App for Homey that connects with your BBQ Guru's CyberQ Wifi.
+Homey could tell you what is going on and you will be able to make some awesome flows with that information.

+Had quite some challenges to overcome, eventually even stopped working on the app although all functions worked (for me).
+And then, without doing anything, just waiting and reloading the code onto homey.
+My biggest bug got solved (remembering the IP-address).

 Update 9 april 2017: almost 700 flows are possible at the moment!
 Now working to finish it up, so it can use the ip-address you set for example ;)

-BBQ Guru CyberQ app for Homey

-Just started working on the idea of an App for Homey that connects with your BBQ Guru's CyberQ Wifi.
-Homey could tell you what is going on and you will be able to make some awesome flows with that information.

-For a starter, this is my first GitHub project ever and I just got my Homey yesterday afternoon.
-I know some basic programming and have made some really simple projects in the past.
-But this is a whole new chapter for me.
-So bear with me on this!

-First goal would be to read out the XML data from the CyberQ and let Homey use the data.

-For example:
-* "BBQ Started, currently at 180 degrees"
-* "Diner time!
-Food <probename> has finished"
+Update 24 august 2017: Didn't do anything for quite some time, but my problem of not being able to get the device ip-address out of homey (after a reboot for example) needs to be fixed before the summer ends...
+So working on it

+# What to expect?

+I started of with some simple reading, like the temperature and delta betweend current and desired temperature.
+But, soon after I created a whole list of options...
+Here it is

+## If

+* CyberQ went offline
+* CyberQ came online
+* Probe X temperature has changed by Y
+* Probe X temperature is higer than Y
+* Probe X temperature is lower than Y
+* Probe X temperature is less than Y degrees/percent from target
+* Cook status changed to Y
+* Probe X status change to Y
+* Timer was activated
-* "Food <probename> is almost ready"
+* Timer is less than Y seconds
-* "Food <probename> is 5 degrees from reaching the goal of 120 degrees"

-Next goal could be to do more intelligent stuff even the CyberQ cannot tell you.

-For example:
+* Timer finished

+## And

-* "It seems like your charcoal is running out"
+* CyberQ is online/offline
+* Probe X name is Y
+* Probe X currect/target temp is higher/lower than Y
+* Probe X less/more than Y degrees/percent from target
+* Cook status is (not) equal to Y
+* Probe X status is (not) equal to Y
+* Fan output is lower/higher than Y percent
+* Timer is more/less than Y (HH:MM:SS)

+## Then

+* Probe X name to Y
+* Probe X target to Y
+* Timer to Y (HH:MM:SS)
+* Alarm beep (disable/volume 1-5)
+* Key beep (disable/enable)
+* Scrolling (disable/enable)
+* Backlight (percentage)
+* Contrast (percentage)
+* Cookhold disable/enable
+* Timeout (no action, hold, alarm, shutdown)
+* Alarm deviation (
+* Ramp (disable/probe 1-3)
-* "Somebody left the lid open"
+* Open lid detection (disable/enable)
-* "Did you probe fall out?"

-And, if I find out how to do it we could set the probe setting trough homey

-* "Set probe name"
-* "Set desired temperature (both pit probe and food probes)"
-* "Set cook timer"
+* Propertional band (
+* Mail alarm (off, port 25/465/587)